Atlantic Highlands Herald—August 5, 2013

 But nobody checked to see if Johnny was actually learning anything.
 He was just another big, dumb kid being pushed through the system as fast as possible, until he could be “graduated” to his next level of academic incompetence.
 Everybody was helped except Johnny.

-11% of American schoolchildren – and an astonishing 20% of high-school age boys – have now parents-issue-homepage_150x150been diagnosed with ADHD.
+11% of American schoolchildren – and an astonishing 20% of high-school age boys – have now been diagnosed with ADHD.
 Two-thirds of these are being treated with drugs.
 Canadian diagnosis and treatment rates are lower, but there is still persuasive evidence for over-diagnosis.
 One study showed that the youngest children in a class are significantly more likely to be diagnosed with ADHD, simply because they tend to be less mature.
 (I was almost always the youngest in my grade.
 Until the fourth grade I had mostly Cs and Ds on my report cards because I was too young for my grade, compared to my classmates.)

 Ms. Wente concludes with these assessments:

-childhood-is-not-a-mental-disorder“It will be extremely hard to turn back the tide.
+“It will be extremely hard to turn back the tide.
 ADHD diagnoses are highly subjective, and ADHD drugs are a gold mine for the industry.
 These drugs are marketed heavily to doctors (and, in the United States, directly to families).
 Some parents push for a diagnosis because they think medication will improve their children’s grades, and university students use them to pull all-nighters.
 Worst of all, new diagnostic guidelines have loosened the criteria so much that some doctors are now writing prescriptions for patients in diapers.

 “We are medicating millions of kids for the malady of childhood.
 If that isn’t malpractice, then what is?”